MA Economics

 Statement of Interest

-All applicants must provide a one-page statement (12pt font, single-space, 1-inch margins) explaining why you would like to pursue the MA in Economics at McMaster University.
+All applicants must provide a one-page statement (12pt font, single-space, one inch margins) explaining why you would like to pursue the MA in Economics at McMaster University.

 Fees